A Vertex-Weighted Tutte Symmetric Function, and Constructing Graphs with Equal Chromatic Symmetric Function: Relating the Tutte Symmetric Function With Other Graph Functions

+Thus, we may use Theorem \ref{thm:girthXB} to construct pairs of (unweighted) graphs of arbitrarily high girth with equal Tutte symmetric function given a single graph $G$ such that the resulting graphs $G_1$ and $G_2$ are always nonisomorphic.
+It is straightforward to verify that the graph of Brylawski as given in Figure \ref{fig:brylawksi} is one such example.
+This construction is particularly noteworthy since there has not previously been shown even triangle-free graphs with the same chromatic symmetric function!

+We also give two pairs of small graphs with equal Tutte symmetric functions that do not fit the requirements of Theorem \ref{thm:girthXB}.
 In the figures that follow, the numbers next to the vertices are labels rather than weights, so that graphs can be redrawn to illustrate isomorphisms.
 Vertex weights from an edge contraction will be denoted by simply listing each original vertex label that corresponds to a vertex formed by edge contraction.

 First, we consider the graphs shown in Figure \ref{fig:graphEqual}.

 Let the graph on the left be called $G_1$, and the graph on the right $G_2$.
 First, note the graphs are indeed nonisomorphic, since for example $G_1$ has the vertex $1$ with degree two that is not part of a triangle, but in $G_2$ both vertices of degree two are in triangles.